fimbullinter/wotan/docs/api.md

 ## Services

-There are several core services that are provided by Wotan through the ContainerModule `CORE_DI_MODULE`.
+There are several core services that are provided by Wotan through the ContainerModule created by calling `createCoreModule(globalOptions)`.
 These services are not meant to be overridden.

 * `CachedFileSystem` is a wrapper for the low level `FileSystem` service, which caches the file system layout.
 File contents are not cached.
 * `ConfigurationManager` is the place for everything related to configuration handling.
 Internally it uses `ConfigurationProvider` to find, load and parse configuration files.
 Parsed configuration files are cached.